Sums of squares in Macaulay2: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Bernd Sturmfels and the Max-Planck-Institute MiS for hosting the \Mac workshop in May 2018.
+The authors would like to thank Bernd Sturmfels and the Max-Planck-Institute für Mathematik in den Naturwissenschaften in Leipzig for hosting the \Mac workshop in May 2018.
 We thank Ilir Dema, Nidhi Kainsa and Anton Leykin, who contributed to the code.
+The package code contains parts of a proof-of-concept implementation of the methods in \cite{peyrl2008computing}, originally written by Pablo Parrilo and Helfried Peyrl.
 Parts of this work were done while Diego Cifuentes visited the Max-Planck-Institute MiS, and while the first two authors visited ICERM supported by NSF grant No. DMS-1439786.
 Thomas Kahle is supported by the German Research Foundation under grant 314838170, GRK 2297 MathCoRe.
 Pablo Parrilo is supported in part by the National Science Foundation through NSF Grant CCF-1565235.